-Test 3 (if published hash is verified on the TOE): If the published hash is provided to the TOE by the Security Administrator and the verification of the hash value over the update file(s) against the published hash is performed by the TOE, then the evaluator shall perform the following tests.
+Test 3 [conditional]: If the TOE itself verifies a hash value over an image against a published hash value (i.e. reference value) that has been imported to the TOE from outside such that the TOE itself authorizes the installation of an image to update the TOE, the following test shall be performed (otherwise the test shall be omitted.
+If the published hash is provided to the TOE by the Security Administrator and the verification of the hash value over the update file(s) against the published hash is performed by the TOE, then the evaluator shall perform the following tests.
 The evaluator first confirms that no update is pending and then performs the version verification activity to determine the current version of the product, verifying that it is different from the version claimed in the update(s) to be used in this test.

 The evaluator obtains or produces an illegitimate update such that the hash of the update does not match the published hash.
 The evaluator provides the published hash value to the TOE and calculates the hash of the update either on the TOE itself (if that functionality is provided by the TOE), or else outside the TOE.
 The evaluator confirms that the hash values are different, and attempts to install the update on the TOE, verifying that this fails because of the difference in hash values (and that the failure is logged).
-Depending on the implementation of the TOE, the TOE might not allow the user to even attempt updating the TOE after the verification of the hash value fails.
+Depending on the implementation of the TOE, the TOE might not allow the Security Administrator to even attempt updating the TOE after the verification of the hash value fails.
 In that case the verification that the hash comparison fails is regarded as sufficient verification of the correct behaviour of the TOE

-The evaluator uses a legitimate update and tries to perform verification of the hash value without storing the published hash value on the TOE.
+The evaluator uses a legitimate update and tries to perform verification of the hash value without providing the published hash value to the TOE.
 The evaluator confirms that this attempt fails.
 Depending on the implementation of the TOE it might not be possible to attempt the verification of the hash value without providing a hash value to the TOE, e.g. if the hash value needs to be handed over to the TOE as a parameter in a command line message and the syntax check of the command prevents the execution of the command without providing a hash value.
 In that case the mechanism that prevents the execution of this check shall be tested accordingly, e.g. that the syntax check rejects the command without providing a hash value, and the rejection of the attempt is regarded as sufficient verification of the correct behaviour of the TOE in failing to verify the hash.
 The evaluator then attempts to install the update on the TOE (in spite of the unsuccessful hash verification) and confirms that this fails.
 Depending on the implementation of the TOE, the TOE might not allow to even attempt updating the TOE after the verification of the hash value fails.
 In that case the verification that the hash comparison fails is regarded as sufficient verification of the correct behaviour of the TOE